Single-frame super-resolution via Sparse Point Optimization: Results

 To evaluate the effectiveness of the SRB algorithm in background noise removal, we processed a single raw image acquired from the LSM 980 using only the Airyscan center detector.
-This raw detector mage (first row, Fig.~\ref{T1}d) shows lower resolution and strong background fluorescence compared to the raw Airyscan image (third row, Fig.~\ref{T1}a).
+This raw detector image (first row, Fig.~\ref{T1}d) shows lower resolution and strong background fluorescence compared to the raw Airyscan image (third row, Fig.~\ref{T1}a).
 Direct SPOT processing to this raw detector image is often accompanied by background-induced artifacts (Supplementary Note 2.2).
 After applying SRB (second row, Fig.~\ref{T1}d), SPOT successfully resolves structures down to 60 nm (Supplementary Note 6.3), which is threefold resolution improvement over the detector image (first row, Fig.~\ref{T1}d).
-As shown in Fig.~\ref{T1}e, further reducing of $\lambda$ allows SPOT to resolve structures down to 30 nm (Supplementary Note 6.2).
+As shown in Fig.~\ref{T1}e, further reduction of $\lambda$ allows SPOT to resolve structures down to 30 nm (Supplementary Note 6.2).
 Theoretically, with infinite bit depth and SNR, the highest reconstructed resolution could be achieved by setting $\lambda$ = 1.
 However, as $\lambda$ approaches 1, SPOT-processed images become discrete, as shown in Fig.~\ref{T1}e.
 For example, $\lambda$ = 1.001 allows for resolving 30 nm line pairs, but also results in reduced structural continuity.
-To further validate SPOT's ability to resolve 30 nm line pairs, we apply it to the publicly available MSSR dataset\cite{torres2022extending}, with results shown in Supplementary Figures 31 and 32.
+To further validate SPOT's ability to resolve 30 nm line pairs, we apply it to the publicly available MSSR dataset\cite{torres2022extending}, with results shown in Supplementary Figures 35 and 36.

 To process multiple raw images acquired under varying illumination or detection conditions, we propose the USR method.
 In Airyscan mode, fluorescence signals are collected simultaneously by a ring array of multiple detectors.
 Due to limited photon counts and varying collection angles, single-detector images often suffer from low SNR, and vary in brightness and PSFs.
 In this test, we use only four single-detector images as inputs (Fig.~\ref{T1}f).
-USR first transforms these images into a set of 50 synthetic images with uniform PSFs.
+USR first transforms these images into a set of 50 synthetic images with uniform PSFs (Supplementary Note 4).
 Each synthetic image is then denoised by SRB, followed by SPOT processing with $\lambda$ = 1.001.
 The processed images are averaged to generate a final reconstruction.
-Fig.~\ref{T1}g shows the reconstructed image and corresponding peak-to-peak measurements for line pairs ranging from 0 to 60 nm.
+Fig.~\ref{T1}g shows the reconstructed image and corresponding peak-to-peak measurements for line pairs with spacings of 0, 30, and 60 nm.